KrizKodez/GPONamingStandardBestPractices/Best Practices.md

     (G1) All settings of all GPOs SHOULD be documented.
     (G2) All settings of all GPOs SHOULD be available as an XML report (the XML report contains the links of the GPO, which is important in the event of a restore).
     (G3) GPOs SHOULD be backed up separately from the normal system backup, e.g. via PowerShell, ideally in several versions to enable simplified recovery directly via the Group Policy Management Console.
-    (G4) The metadata tags ReviewPeriod and LastReviewDate MUST be monitored to ensure a timely review.
+    (G4) The metadata Tags ReviewPeriod and LastReviewDate MUST be monitored to ensure a timely review.

 ## Contributing
 All Administrators which using GPOs in their environment are very welcome to help and make the good practices better, more useful or contribute new ideas.